Best 10 Longest 4K HDMI Cable [2025]

 For this reason, manufacturers recommend that long HDMI cables do not exceed 20 feet without a powered solution.

-Impedance mismatch in an HDMI cable affects the signal quality
+Impedance mismatch in an HDMI cable affects signal quality

 Impedance mismatch in an HDMI cable affects the quality of the signal transmitted from the source to the display.